FOCUS-Investors target consumer goods makers on fears of customer exodus over high prices

 The industry, which is due to report second quarter earnings in the coming weeks, has sharply hiked prices for over two years to make up for soaring cost inflation that started with the COVID pandemic and worsened due to shortages triggered by Russia's invasion of Ukraine and extreme weather.

-In the U.S., consumer prices rose 3% in the 12 months ending in June, the smallest year-over-year increase since March 2021, while food inflation in the euro zone stood at 12.5% in May.
+In the U.S., consumer prices rose 4% in the 12 months ending in May while food inflation in the euro zone stood at 12.5% in May.

 Consumer goods makers say the price hikes are necessary, and that they have taken a hit to margins over the past two years.
 Some companies such as Clorox CLX.N have even begun to ease off the hikes to protect sales volumes as input costs fall.